vanthome/winston-elasticsearch/README.md

 - `bufferLimit` [`null`] Limit for the number of log messages in the buffer.
 - `apm` [`null`] Inject [apm client](https://www.npmjs.com/package/elastic-apm-node) to link elastic logs with elastic apm traces.
 - `dataStream` [`false`] Use Elasticsearch [datastreams](https://www.elastic.co/guide/en/elasticsearch/reference/master/data-streams.html).
+- `source` [none] the source of the log message.
+This can be useful for microservices to understand from which service a log message origins.

 ### Logging of ES Client